-/rb:n
+/rb:n N/A

-/te
+Instructs Image for Windows to reboot, shutdown, suspend, or hibernate the computer after completing the backup operation.
+The value n can be 1 to reboot with all prompts, 2 to reboot with completion message, but without reboot message (error does not cancel reboot), 4 to reboot without completion message or reboot message (error cancels reboot), 8 to shutdown, 16 to suspend (sleep), or 32 to hibernate.
+If the specified option is not supported by the system the next one will be used in the following order: suspend, hibernate, shutdown.

-Instructs Image for DOS to reboot the computer after completing the backup operation.
-The value n can be 1 to reboot with all prompts, 2 to reboot with completion message, but without reboot message (error does not cancel reboot), 4 to reboot without completion message or reboot message (error cancels reboot), 8 to shutdown.
+Default if omitted: Image for Windows attempts to determine if the computer needs to be rebooted after completing the backup and, if so, prompts you to reboot.

-Default if omitted: Image for DOS attempts to determine if the computer needs to be rebooted after completing the backup and, if so, prompts you to reboot.
+/bc BackwardsCompatible=1

-BackwardsCompatible=1 Image for DOS version 2.30 and later use a TBI format that is not compatible with prior versions.
-Enable this option to have Image for DOS create the TBI file using a format that is compatible with prior versions.
+Image for Windows version 2.30 and later use a TBI format that is not compatible with prior versions.
+Enable this option to have Image for Windows create the TBI file using a format that is compatible with prior versions.

-Default if omitted: Image for DOS uses the new TBI format.
+Default if omitted: Image for Windows uses the new TBI format.